-So here's a breakdown of heart rate variability.
+So, here's a breakdown of heart rate variability.
 Every heart rate varies and so with HRV, it relates to the measurement of the time interval between heartbeats.
 Unlike measuring heart rate, which is about the average number of heart beats per minute, HRV focuses on the small fluctuations of the heart.
 Now those fluctuations can be affected by a whole host of things.

 So if you're a runner and you've just put in a 2 hour run, it'll be able to help you decide whether you're ready to go again the following day or whether you should take the day off from training.
 When you're working out, your HRV decreases as you heart rate and exercise intensity rises.

-These readings are always taken in the morning and there's a very good reason for that.
-That's because the it minimises the variables (stresses) that could impact on the data.
+In the case of the LifeTrak Zoom HRV and the Jaybird Reign, one of the first wearables to offer HRV readings, you're able to take on demand readings that usually take a few minutes before delivering a HRV score.
+These readings are generally best taken in the morning and there's a very good reason for that.
+That's because it minimises the variables (stresses) that could impact on the data.
 That could be running around trying to sort the kids out for school or sitting in traffic for hours.